Dunkmania101/python-music-generator/README.md

 The actual mechanism is a bit more complex.
-For example, that list does not include its phrase system, where it occasionally repeats previous segments for better sounding music.
+For example, that list does not include its phrase system, where it occasionally repeats previous segments for more cohesive music.

 There are a few parameters that can be changed at the top of the "musicgen.py" file.